keploy/orgChartApi/ReadMe.md

 ---

 ### 5. View Coverage Report

+**(For docker the coverage is stored directly in the coverage_report folder.
+For Local/Native/To-combine-UT-coverage instructions are below)**

 Coverage will be **automatically saved** if the build was done with the `-DCOVERAGE=ON` flag during CMake.